margato/fundamentus-unofficial-api/README.md

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

-This is an module to scrap stock market data from https://fundamentus.com.br, a website that makes available financial and fundamentalist information about companies listed in Bovespa.
+This module provides an api to get data from Brazilian stock shares.

+The truth of source is Fundamentus, a website that provides financial and fundamentalist information about companies listed on the Bovespa.

 ## Installation